elmeuavi/RecursiveDirSize/README.md

 C:\hp\support                     320415           0,31              0
 ```

-In the second example, it's created for automatize directory size repord and export into excel or compare diferent executions with the Comparacio.ps1 script.
+In the second example, it's created for automatize directory size report and export into excel or compare diferent executions with the Comparacio.ps1 script.
 Remember that you can redirect output to a file to save it.
 A timeStamp and the level of the directory is also attached.

-`C:\Users\xbrun>powershell -command ".\scriptMida.ps1 -Directory c:\hp -level 2 -HiddeErrors"`
+`powershell -command ".\scriptMida.ps1 -Directory c:\hp -level 2 -HiddeErrors"`
 ```
 Temps#nivell#DirectoryPath#FileSize#FileSize(MB)#FileSize(GB)
 2022/07/16 01:21#2#C:\hp\BIN#347095#0.33#0